 Do meal replacement shakes and protein powder go bad?

-Yes, just like any other dietary supplement meal replacement supplements and protein powder do comes with the expiry date.
+Yes, just like any other dietary supplement meal replacement supplements and protein powder do comes with an expiry date.

 The expiration date mentioned on protein shake or meal replacement shake generally refers to “how long food retains optimal quality and nutrition”.